Olin D. Johnston: Politics

+Governor of South Carolina

 On taking office, Johnston proposed a series of bills to aid the state's textile workers.
 An ardent New Dealer, he managed to push his legislative program through the state house of representatives only to meet defeat in the Lowcountry-dominated state senate.
 In what has become the most famous fight between a governor and legislature in South Carolina history, Johnston tried to dismiss a number of members of the powerful State Highway Commission.
 After the commissioners refused to leave their posts, Johnston mobilized the National Guard to occupy the offices of the Highway Department.
 Ultimately, he lost his battle with the Highway Commission, and severely wounded his already poor relationship with the legislature.
 Johnston lost his power to name highway commissioners, a power that the governor's office has never regained.

 In 1935, Johnston passed the Alcoholic Beverage Control Law to regulate the sale of alcohol in the state following the end of national prohibition.
 In 1937, he signed the South Carolina Public Welfare Act into law and established a state system for social security, worker's compensation and unemployment compensation.
 Where previous governors used the National Guard and martial law to crush strikes, Johnston used both to protect strikers and seal off mill precincts from strikebreakers.
 He often forced management to accept him as mediator and occasionally found state jobs for strikers whom mills refused to rehire.

 Unable to run for re-election in 1938, Johnston challenged "Cotton Ed" Smith for his seat in the United States Senate.
 The race brought national interest, as Smith had developed into an opponent of the New Deal and Johnston was a strong supporter.
 Smith was one of the senators whom President Franklin D. Roosevelt attempted to purge.
 Ultimately, Johnston lost the race to Smith.
 However, it was widely accepted that Smith was highly unpopular in South Carolina and that Johnston would have won the primary if Roosevelt had not intervened on his behalf or if he had focused on either pleasing the state's influential textile mill owners or preserving racial segregation.
 Though Johnston did not defend rights for African Americans, he would largely ignore the issue of preserving racial segregation, believing that improving the public welfare was more important.
 Meanwhile, Smith had opposed Roosevelt's labor reform and for years campaigned on a two-plank platform to "keep the Negro down and the price of cotton up," and had recently demonstrated that he intended to maintain his fight to preserve racial segregation after he had walked out of the 1936 Democratic National Convention when he heard that a black minister was going to deliver the invocation.